-The Company implements all principles of the Corporate Governance Code (revised June 11, 2021), excluding Supplementary Principle 2.4.1.
+The Company implements all principles (including principles for the Prime Market) of the Corporate Governance Code (revised June 11, 2021), excluding Supplementary Principle 2.4.1.
 The reason for not implementing Supplementary Principle 2.4.1 is included in 2.
 Appropriate Cooperation with Stakeholders Other Than Shareholders, (Supplementary Principle 2.4.1) of the below [Disclosure Based on the Principles of the Corporate Governance Code].